Being transgender or transsexual.

 brought up in your personal situation it becomes active in a particular way."

-Researchers are now planning to replicate the study with twice the number of
+Researchers planned to replicate the study with twice the number of

 volunteers.
 It will also examine investigate whether other genes are involved.